New Graduate Cohort tentatively scheduled to begin Fall 2014.

 Excellence in class and faculty resources

 The UNI Rod Library gets superior marks for the size and content of its collection at a mid-sized university.
 Students have access to a wide variety of print sources and online databases for professional development through the Rod Library, as well as K-12 databases commonly used in school library programs.
 A technology lab classroom for the program is available in the library where students will learn about technologies relevant to school libraries.
+To review Master's papers written by School Library Studies graduates, visit Research.

 School Library Studies faculty members have been teacher librarians in elementary, middle and high schools.
 Some also served as college librarians, so they teach from experience.
 They are participating members of national and state professional organizations and make substantial contributions to the scholarship of the profession.